-General Remarks When inspected the property was occupied, furnished and floors were covered.
+General Remarks When inspected, the property was occupied, furnished and floors were covered.
 Generally, the subjects were found to be in fair condition having regard to age and style of construction.
 No obvious significant defects which would affect value or security were in evidence.
-The property been formed from a former school house.
+An entrance vestibule has been formed to the front and a conservatory erected to the rear.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.
+The property is fitted with solar/photovoltaic panels.
+All documentation relating to the system should be obtained in order that transfer of ownership can be carried out as part of the conveyancing process.
+It should be confirmed that there are no outstanding financial liabilities or contracts attached to the property.
+ACCOMMODATION:- There is a conservatory in addition to the accommodation stated on page 1 of this report.
 Essential Repairs None apparent.
 Estimated cost of essential repairs £ Retention recommended?
 Yes X No Amount £